SEO: The Business of Optimizing

-When you first think about it, SEO (search engine optimization) could be one of those concepts that you dismiss as unnecessary.
+When you first think about it, SEO (search engine optimization) could be one of those concepts that you skip over.
 It’s unfamiliar to most people.
 Sounds techy and pompous, like a term that someone would make up just to appear smart.
 And it sounds dull.
 Makes your eyes cross and glaze over, like riding a stationary bike.
 That gets results and makes you healthier, but it’s boring as all get out.

 Leaving little trails for the search engine spiders to follow to your web pages used to be as easy as stuffing your content with keywords.
 Click the link for a good explanation of keyword stuffing, from Alexa.
 The practice was hokey then, and it’s unacceptable now.
 In fact, it works in reverse and puts the brakes on Google, Bing and the others.